UAL Level 3 Foundation Diploma in Art and Design | Brighton MET

 - A school reference with evidence of predicted grades

-- To demonstrate commitment and passion for creative arts.
+- To demonstrate commitment and passion for the creative arts

 You will be required to have an interview, either in person or via Skype.